Content Marketing Guide for Local Business

 • TITLE represents the blog post of page Title that will show at the top of every page and be included in the URL for that page.
 The title should be no more than 160 characters and contain the target keyword or phrase early in the title.

-• Each paragraph may contain a heading, text and images (if appropriate.
+• Each paragraph may contain a heading, text, and images (if appropriate.
 The page content should be organized into “key points” with a heading for each cohesive section.
-The section HEADINGS, called H3 tags, need to contain at least one related keyword to the over-all topic and the content purpose for each section.
+The section HEADINGS, called H3 tags, need to contain at least one related keyword to the overall topic and the content purpose for each section.

 TITLE: 10 Ways to Use Yoga for Weight Loss